metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_fault_injection_v1alpha1_manifest.md

 Optional:

 - `from` (Attributes List) From list makes a match between clients and corresponding configurations (see [below for nested schema](#nestedatt--spec--from))
-- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.The resource could be either a real store object or virtual resourcedefined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))
+- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.
+The resource could be either a real store object or virtual resource defined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))
 - `to` (Attributes List) To list makes a match between clients and corresponding configurations (see [below for nested schema](#nestedatt--spec--to))

 <a id="nestedatt--spec--from"></a>